 Catalina Lauf takes aim at AOC with 'Latina by heart, American first' congressional run

-Catalina Lauf, a 26-year-old former Trump administration adviser and Latina running for Congress in Illinois, doesn't explicitly bill herself as the Republican counterweight to New York Democratic Rep. Alexandria Ocasio-Cortez.
+Catalina Lauf, a 26-year-old former Trump administration adviser running for Congress in Illinois, who is Latina, doesn't explicitly bill herself as the Republican counterweight to New York Democratic Rep. Alexandria Ocasio-Cortez.

 WATCH: DEM REP UNDERWOOD REBUKED FOR 'APPALLING' SUGGESTION THAT DHS WANTS IMMIGRANT CHILDREN TO DIE